But while working so diligently to learn those lines, there is one important thing I didn’t notice until now.

 The birth of Jesus frees us from the habits we are unable (or unwilling) to break ourselves.

-The world of 2015 can be a scary place, and most of us find ourselves grasping to something temporal for security, whatever that thing may be.
-Essentially, 2015 is a world in which it is very difficult for us to “fear not.”
+The world today can be a scary place, and most of us find ourselves grasping to something temporal for security, whatever that thing may be.
+Essentially, we live in a world in which it is very difficult for us to “fear not.”

 But in the midst of fear and insecurity, this simple cartoon image from 1965 continues to live on as an inspiration for us to seek true peace and true security in the one place it has always been and can always still be found.